KidCrippler/singwithalon/platform/SPEC.md

 #### Common Features
 - **Transposition**:
-  - Admin sets global key
+  - Admin sets global key offset (-6 to +6 semitones)
-  - Viewers can override locally
+  - Viewers can override locally with their own absolute offset
-  - "Sync to admin" button resets viewer's override
+  - Admin can push key to all viewers via sync button (📡)
-  - Visual indicator when viewer is out of sync with admin
+  - Subtle visual indicator (●) when viewer is out of sync with admin
 - **RTL Support**:
   - Auto-detected via Hebrew Unicode characters (`\u0590-\u05FF`)
   - Chords remain LTR but positioned according to source file spacing